Pomona, California: Municipal government

 Pomona was incorporated on January 6, 1888, and adopted a charter in 1911, making it a charter city.

 The city is governed by a seven-member city council.
 Regular municipal elections are held on a Tuesday after the first Monday in November in even-numbered years.
 Councilmembers serve four-year terms, and the mayor is the presiding councilmember, elected at-large.
 The other six members are elected by districts.
 Every eight months, the council appoints a new vice mayor from among its members.
+The mayor is Tim Sandoval.